 An Unintentional Possession Defense

-Your knowledgeable Combs Waterkotte defense attorney will work to establish that you were not aware of possessing child porn.
-Call us now at (314) 900-HELP or reach out to us online.
+Your knowledgeable Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Call us right away at (314) 900-HELP or contact us online.

 The internet can be a treacherous environment.
 Your computer is continuously subjected to viruses, spyware, malware, spam, or various other inputs without your knowledge or consent.
 These intrusions could easily include child pornography or other obscene materials.
 You, like many other individuals in Holt County and throughout Missouri, have numerous files on your computer you didn’t even know existed.